netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>type</b></td>
         <td>enum</td>
         <td>
           type selects the type of exporters.
-Only "KAFKA" is available at the moment.<br/>
+"KAFKA" and "IPFIX" are the available options at this moment.<br/>
           <br/>
             <i>Enum</i>: KAFKA, IPFIX<br/>
         </td>